• Skip to primary navigation

 Caring for Blue Silkie chickens isn’t vastly different from other breeds, but their unique feathers do require some extra attention.
 Their fluffy plumage can easily get wet and muddy, so providing a clean, dry environment is crucial.

-During colder months, while Silkies are somewhat hardy, their feathered feet can collect mud and snow, leading to potential frostbite.
+While Silkies are somewhat hardy during colder months, their feathered feet can collect mud and snow, leading to potential frostbite.
 Keep their living quarters clean, dry, and draft-free.
 A little extra straw and a heat source can help keep them comfortable during extreme weather.

-In essence, blue Silkie chickens are much more than just a pretty face.
-Their unique looks, coupled with their friendly and calm personality, make them a delightful addition to any backyard or homestead.
+Blue Silkie chickens are much more than just a pretty face.
+Their unique looks and friendly, calm personalities make them a delightful addition to any backyard or homestead.
 Whether you’re an experienced poultry keeper or new to the game, Silkies offer an undeniably charming and quirky twist to the traditional chicken-keeping experience.

 Feeding Blue Silkie Chickens